niicooalv/liceo-DrivingFrenzy/README.md

 - **From this point on, you can modify the start method as needed.**
 - Modify the ``start`` method: if a vehicle goes over the actual max speed of a section, it goes out of the track and gets disqualified.
 - When listing the positions, you must also show the disqualified vehicles and in which section they were disqualified.
+- Run a new Scooters + Karts race, but with both indoor and outdoor sections.
 > The code will be reviewed.
 Questions about the code will be asked randomly to the students.

 ### Final steps